-We asked 10 Los Angeles chefs, restaurateurs and food truck operators at LA Street Food Fest and out in the field variations on one question, What did you do for a living before starting your current role?.
-Here are their responses:
+I asked 10 Los Angeles chefs, restaurateurs and food truck operators at LA Street Food Fest and out in the field variations on one question, What did you do for a living before starting your current role?.
+Their responses might surprise you.

 Yes, nightclubs, and smaller restaurants in France, Paris and St. Tropez.

 Cooking in fine dining restaurants in Portland, Oregon [Ten 01] and L.A.
 [M.B.
 Post].

 I used to be a grunt for US Airways.
 I used to work on the tarmac, bringing planes in, and then I became a shop steward because of my background as a community organizer and activist.
 Before that, I was doing film, teaching youth how to do media arts projects, the skill set of using the technology to tell your story.
 So I did a lot of non-profit work for a long time.
 I guess the skill set, interacting and interfacing with people, came from that, and putting it with something I’ve always done anyway.
 We’ve always fed people and would stress out if you weren’t having a good time.
 It carried over.

 Seafood distribution and imports.
 I was working for a big food corporation.

 I was a magazine editor, and my husband, who’s the cook, used to cook in kitchens.